Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 The first button is the Power On/Off switch that turns the electric toothbrush on.
 The next one below it helps cycle between the three different brushing modes allowed by the Sonicare ProtectiveClean 5300.

 The handle is gently curved to fit more snugly into your palm and gives you a better grip while wet.
 Everything feels smooth to the touch.
-The weight isn’t so much that you’ll feel fatigued after a while.
+Also, the weight isn’t so much that you’ll feel fatigued after a while.

 All buttons are easy to operate.
 A plastic panel sets them apart from the surrounding handle and yet looks appealing.

 When you press on the mode change button an LED lights up.
 They indicate whether the Clean, White or Gum Care mode is operational.
 To change from one mode to the next, simply keep the button pressed.
 The LED lights up under the appropriate mode.

 You can change the brushing mode midway through your brushing session.
 When you switch off the device, the last mode is stored in memory.
 Consequently, you won’t have to reset it for each session.

 In addition to the LEDs that indicate what mode is operational, there are two more near the bottom of the handle.